Does Homeowners Insurance Cover Fence Damage?

 No long forms · No spam · No fees

-Here are some examples of when your home insurance covers fence damage along with useful considerations.
+Here are some examples of when your home insurance covers fence damage, along with useful considerations.

-A tree falls on your fence
+A tree fell on a fence

-If a tree falls on your fence, the good news is you can usually claim fence damage on insurance when it happens, which should pay for both fence repair and also the removal of debris.
+If a tree falls on your fence, the good news is you can usually claim fence damage on insurance when it happens, which should pay for both fence repair and the removal of debris.